cheekiiboom/frankrbot/README.md

-# frankbot v0.0.1 - CheekiiBoom
+# frankrbot v0.0.1 - CheekiiBoom

-Welcome to frankbot!
+Welcome to frankrbot!

 After downloading and extracting the zip files, this Twitch chat bot requires an edit to the contents of credentials.txt